ASIF-RIA/Currency-Converter/wiki/Privacy-Policy.md

 - Follow Android security best practices
 - Regular security reviews of our code

----

 ## Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by:
-- Updating the "Last Updated" date at the top of this policy
+- Updating the Last Updated date at the top of this policy
-- Posting the new Privacy Policy in the app (if applicable)
+- Posting the new Privacy Policy in the app

 You are advised to review this Privacy Policy periodically for any changes.

----

 ## Your Rights